 ITP Renewables (ITP) is testing the performance of residential and commercial-scale battery packs in a purpose-built, climate-controlled enclosure at the Canberra Institute of Technology.
 Eight batteries were installed initially, followed by a further ten installed in a second phase.
 Another eight battery packs, including a lithium-titanate battery and a sodium-nickel battery, were installed in late 2019.
-This is the tenth public six-monthly report.
+This is the ninth public six-monthly report.

 While many battery packs have experienced faults and/or failed prematurely, the Sony battery pack from Phase 1 has proven highly reliable to date, alongside the Pylontech and GNB Lithium battery packs from Phase 2.
+Phase 3 batteries have not yet completed enough cycles to draw conclusions on reliability.

-The Sony battery pack (Phase 1) has retained over 80% of its initial capacity after nearly 3,000 cycles.
+The Sony battery pack (Phase 1) has retained over 80% of its initial capacity after more than 2,500 cycles.
 The Pylontech battery pack (Phase 2) has also retained over 80% of its initial capacity after nearly 2,000 cycles.
+Following replacements, the Redflow ZCell (Phase 2) is also demonstrating excellent capacity retention, albeit after a lower number of cycles (~860).